ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 * [Defining configuration in-page](#!/guide/dev_configuration-section-defining-configuration-in-page).
 * [Using a custom configuration file](#!/guide/dev_configuration-section-using-a-custom-configuration-file).

-Both options are explained in more detail in the [Setting CKEditor Configuration](http://docs.ckeditor.com/#!/guide/dev_configuration) article.
+Both options are explained in more detail in the [Setting CKEditor Configuration](#!/guide/dev_configuration) article.

 ## npm

 This article assumes that you have **npm** already installed and added to your `PATH`.
-If this is not the case, please follow the [installation guide](https://docs.npmjs.com/getting-started/installing-node).
+If this is not the case, please follow the official [npm installation guide](https://docs.npmjs.com/getting-started/installing-node).

 ### Usage

-In order to fetch the most recent build execute the following command:
+In order to fetch the most recent build, execute the following command:

 	npm install ckeditor

 By default CKEditor will be placed in the `node_modules/ckeditor` directory.

-### Adding CKEditor as Dependency Using the `package.json` File
+### Adding CKEditor as a Dependency Using the `package.json` File

-You may add CKEditor to the dependencies list using `--save` flag:
+You may add CKEditor to the dependencies list by using the `--save` flag:

     npm install ckeditor --save

-or manually editing your `package.json` file.
+or by manually editing your `package.json` file.
 Just make sure to create a reference to `ckeditor` in the `dependencies` property.

 	{
 		"name": "my-project",